This page is used with kind permission by Wessex LMCs

 In the past GPs and other clinical staff working in general practice were required to have medical indemnity cover.
 This cover was largely provided by the three major providers, the Medical Protection Society (MPS), the Medical Defence Union (MDU) and the Medical and Dentist Union of Scotland (MDDUS).

-From 1st April 2019, NHS Resolution will be operating a new state-backed indemnity scheme for general practice in England called the Clinical Negligence Scheme for General Practice (CNSGP) and everyone working in general practice will be automatically covered in relation to NHS services.
+From 1st April 2019, NHS Resolution has been operating a new state-backed indemnity scheme for general practice in England called the Clinical Negligence Scheme for General Practice (CNSGP) and everyone working in general practice will be automatically covered in relation to NHS services.

 No payments are required to benefit from the indemnity provided under the scheme and there is no formal membership or other registration requirements for either individuals or practices/organisations.